Mental Health

 Depression can look like sadness.
 It can also look like exhaustion, numbness, irritability, or feeling disconnected even when things are “fine.”

-Many high-functioning adults don’t identify as depressed because they’re still meeting expectations.
+Many people don’t identify as depressed because they’re still meeting the expectations of life, but might be quietly suffering much of the time.
 We’ll slow down enough to understand what your internal world actually feels like, and gently uncover what’s been weighing on you.

 Trauma